SCCH-KVS/IFTracking/README.md

 However, in this case you should run the program using the script `run_docker_alt.sh` (for Linux and Mac) or `run_docker_alt.bat` (for Windows)

+## How to work with this software

+The software conists of the following components:
+1. Image sequence processing.
+2. Filament detection (generation).
+3. Filament tracking.
+4. Visualization of the results.

+Every component has its own configuration file, which is contained in subfolder `config` of the repository root folder.
+The most important configuration file is `config/common.config`.
+It contains the path and the name of image sequence to be processed.
+More information about configuring the software one can find in the respective configuration file.

 ## How to remove the software